Trevor Story Preview, Player Props: Red Sox vs. Rays

 Trevor Story At The Plate

-- Story is hitting .176 with six doubles, a home run and four walks.
+- Story is batting .180 with seven doubles, a home run and four walks.

-- Story has picked up a hit in 42.9% of his 21 games this year, with multiple hits in 19.0% of those games.
+- Story has picked up a hit in 45.5% of his 22 games this year, with more than one hit in 18.2% of them.

-- In three games this year (14.3%), Story has picked up an RBI, including two games with multiple runs batted in.
+- Story has driven in a run in three games this year (13.6%), including two games with multiple runs batted in.

-- In five of 21 games this season, he has scored, including multiple runs once.
+- He has scored at least one run five times this year (22.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.